Learning, Wiring,

 Aluminum Wires

-For a 400 Amp service, you’ll want to use a 1,000 kcmil aluminum wire.
-And for the ground wire, go with a 1 AWG aluminum wire.
+For a 400 amp service with aluminum, aim for a 1,000 kcmil wire.
+And for the ground, a 1 AWG aluminum wire should do the trick.

-• Copper: 600 kcmil for the main wire, 3 AWG for the ground wire
+• Copper: Go with 600 kcmil for the main wire and 3 AWG for the ground.

-• Aluminum: 1,000 kcmil for the main wire, 1 AWG for the ground wire
+• Aluminum: Opt for 1,000 kcmil for the main wire and 1 AWG for the ground.

-Whether you choose copper or aluminum, using the right wire size will ensure the safety and efficiency of your electrical system.
+Whether you choose copper or aluminum, the right wire size is non-negotiable for safety and efficiency in your electrical system.
+Trust me, getting this right can save you a world of hassle.
+Happy wiring!

 Wire Size (AWG/kcmil)60°C (140°F)75°C (167°F)90°C (194°F)